coneda/kor/README.md

 #### Specific configuration options

-* `custom_css [path, relative to app root or absolute]`: if you specify a file here and given it exists, it will be included as a customized stylesheet after all other style sheets.
+* `custom_css [path, default: data/custom.css`]: if you specify a file here and given it exists, it will be included as a customized stylesheet after all other style sheets.
 The file has to be readable by the web server.
 This allows you to change the entire graphical design of ConedaKOR.
+To make this file persist across upgrades, we recommend to choose a path below `data/` which is usually symlinked to a permanent location.

 ### Authentication